Rauks/Moonstrap/README.md

 ## Installation

-**Manual way**
+### Manual way

 1. Go in the munin configuration directory, usually located in the `/etc/munin/` or in the `/etc/opt/munin/` directory.
 2. Replace the `template` and `static` folders and their contents with the ones of Moonstrap.
 3. Wait until Munin regenerates the html pages.
 4. Enjoy.

-**Smoother way**

-*Prerequisites:*
+### Smoother way

+**Prerequisites:**

 - Having `git` installed.

-*Installation:*
+**Installation:**

-1. Get Moonstrap:
+Get Moonstrap:
 ```
 cd /opt
 git clone https://github.com/rauks/moonstrap.git
 ```
-2. Replace the stock templace with Moonstrap (assuming that `/etc/munin/` is the location of the Munin configuration).
+Replace the stock template with Moonstrap (assuming that `/etc/munin/` is the location of the Munin configuration).
 Don't worry, a backup is created thanks to the `-b` option of the `cp` command:
 ```
 cd /etc/munin/
 cp -rb /opt/moonstrap/templates .
 cp -rb /opt/moonstrap/static .
 ```
-3. Clean the old generated html files (their location depends on the `htmldir` value in the Munin master configuration, assuming it's `/var/www/munin`):
+Clean the old generated html files (their location depends on the `htmldir` value in the Munin master configuration, assuming it's `/var/www/munin`):
 ```
 rm -rf /var/www/munin/*
 ```
-4. Wait until Munin regenerates the html pages.
+Wait until Munin regenerates the html pages and enjoy.
-5. Enjoy.

-*Get upgrades*
+**Get upgrades**

-1. Get the latest version of Moonstrap:
+Get the latest version of Moonstrap:
 ```
 cd /opt/moonstrap
 git pull
 ```
-2. Update the Munin files:
+Update the Munin files:
 ```
 cd /etc/munin
 rm -rf templates static
 cp -r /opt/moonstrap/templates .
 cp -r /opt/moonstrap/static .
 ```
-3. Wait until Munin regenerates the html pages.
+Wait until Munin regenerates the html pages and enjoy.
-4. Enjoy.

-*Revert to the stock template:*
+**Revert to the stock template:**

-- If the cp command was correctly used with the -b option during the installation, the stock template can be get back:
+If the cp command was correctly used with the -b option during the installation, the stock template can be get back:
 ```
 cd /etc/munin
 rm -rf templates static